Minnesota Historic Structure Rehabilitation Tax Credit

 State Tax Incentives

 The Minnesota Historic Structure Rehabilitation Tax Credit offers a 20% state tax credit for qualified historic rehabilitations, and parallels the existing federal rehabilitation tax credit.
 It also offers project investors an option of a grant in lieu of a credit, whichever option best suits a developer's tax situation, in order to maximize the efficiency of the public dollars assisting the project.
 The program requires an application with the State Historic Preservation Office before project work begins.
-The current sunset date for the program is 2021.

 - The property must be a certified historic structure: A building listed on the National Register of Historic Places or certified as contributing to a Registered Historic District.